Privacy and Data Protection Policy

 We will always aim to be clear and transparent regarding all our requests for personal data and are legally bound to only use that data for the express purpose(s) agreed at the point the data is submitted to us.

-Please note, customers are under no obligation to share personal data with us.
-However, the provision of certain pieces of personal data will help us to give our customers the best possible service we can.
+Please note, individuals are under no obligation to share personal data with us.
+However, the provision of certain pieces of personal data will help us to provide the best possible service we can.

-This policy was last updated in May 2018 in accordance with the EU General Data Protection Regulation (GDPR).
+This policy was last updated in March 2019 and was designed in accordance with the EU General Data Protection Regulation (GDPR).

 Personal Data is anything that can be used to identify an individual directly or indirectly.